pveentjer/zig-reactor/README.md

 # zig-reactor
 An io_uring based reactor in Zig.
+This is a toy project.
+The goal of this project is to learn Zig.